-6. Oral-B Interdental Brush Handle With 2 Tapered Refill Brushes
+6. Best Handheld: Oral-B Interdental Brush Handle With 2 Tapered Refill Brushes

 For a basic interdental brush that's partially reusable (just the brush itself needs to be replaced now and then, not the handle), this is a great pick, Dr. Cohen says.
 It's convenient for cleaning hard-to-reach areas, especially for people with braces.
 All you need is a soft, back-and-forth motion to gently remove food particles, plaque and bacteria from in between teeth.

 Buy it: Amazon; Price: $7.98 (comes with 2 brush heads)

 What to Know Before You Buy an Interdental Brush

 Before buying an interdental toothbrush, here are some things you should keep in mind: